MaxCoppa/MaxCoppa/README.md

 ## Some Projects

-I have open-sourced a selection of my professional, personal, and academic projects here.
+I have open-sourced a selection of my personal and academic projects here.

 - **Object Verification (PyTorch, Transformers, OpenCV)**
   Deep learning models verifying whether two images represent the same object from unseen classes.